Skip to content

 ./qbt.bash all

-The script will automatically detect the source directory and copy all files to the build location, overwriting the original source.
+The script detects the source/ directory and copies all files into the build tree, overwriting the originals.

 ./qbt.bash -bs-p